SJECollins/pixels-arcade/README.md

 Just a quick Blackjack game.
 It's only got very simple rules of hit and stay.
 I could revisit and look into doubling down and all that, maybe add multiplayer or something, but really it just came about because I was looking at a shuffling algorithm and it struck me that I never made Blackjack even though I'm very certain that was a game I played on the Apple IIc when I was a kid so I just wanted to take a swing at it.

+## Guess Who
+23/04

+I spoke to someone this week who was attempting to create Guess Who for a project.
+At the time, they hadn't progressed beyond images on divs in their HTML so I don't know how they were planning to approach their script, but it was an interesting idea for a project so I thought I'd have a go.

+The images were made using this [avatar maker](https://avatarmaker.com/).

+Then it was fairly straightforward to create an array of objects, append the cards with the images and names to the HTML board, and pick the person.
+Right now, it's kind of limited on character details.
+I made an autoflip thing to test the input while I was making it, but I've left it in cause it's funny.

+Could definitely beef it up.

+## Quiz
+24/04

+Alright, this was just cause everyone makes a JS quiz game as one of their first JS projects and I hadn't done one yet.
+It's like 80 lines of code, it's nothing fancy, I just wanted to make one to make it.

+Using [The Trivia API](https://the-trivia-api.com/) to generate the quiz based on selected category and difficulty.

+Quick and fun.
+Need to update the menus.

 # General
 ## 02/07